lucafrance/luca-decimal/README.md

 There are four main folders: *1 Projects*, *2 Areas*, *3 Resources*, *4 Archive*.
 The purpose of each folder is based on the kind of action you are performing:

-1. Something I am acting on for a limited timeframe. → Projects
+1. Something I am acting on for a limited time frame. → Projects
 2. Something I am regularly acting on. → Areas
 3. Something I am not acting on, but might be useful to act. → Resources
 4. Something I am no longer acting on. → Archive